Exhausts Inspection and Repairs

 Why Exhausts Fail

-Your exhaust system is effectively a series of pipes and boxes that direct noxious gases to the rear of the vehicle.
-However, these pipes are on the underside of the vehicle and are open to the elements so come into contact with surface water, dirt and grit so it’s no surprise that they rust and crack over time.
-The hangers that hold the exhaust in place also weather and if these fail, your exhaust will drag along the road surface.
+In short, a vehicle’s exhaust system is made up of a series of pipes and boxes that direct noxious gases to the rear of the vehicle.
+These pipes can be found on the underside of the vehicle.
+This means they are subject to the elements and are likely to come into regular contact with water, dirt and grit.
+As a result, these pipes can rust and crack over time.
+What’s more, the hangers that hold the exhaust in place can also weather and if these fail, there’s a good chance the exhaust will drag along the road surface.

-Your exhaust’s life expectancy depends on how often you drive your car rather than the length of time it has been fitted.
-Bear in mind that if you use your vehicle for short trips around town then your exhaust may tend to corrode in a much shorter time and distance than if you use your car predominately for long journeys.
+The life expectancy of your vehicle’s exhaust depends on how often you drive, rather than how long it has been since it was fitted.
+However, you should bear in mind that if you use your vehicle for shorter, more frequent trips, your exhaust may corrode much sooner than if you use it predominantly for long journeys.

 Why exhaust maintenance is important

 Your vehicle’s exhaust has four main functions - to control noise, to redirect harmful fumes, to improve the performance of the engine and to improve fuel consumption - so it’s important that you make sure this part of your car or van is in tiptop condition at all times.It’s also worth bearing in mind the impact that your exhaust can have on the environment - especially if it’s faulty.
 All vehicle exhaust systems produce six gases.
 These are carbon dioxide, nitrogen, carbon monoxide, water vapour, nitrogen monoxide and nitrogen oxide.
 The purpose of the exhaust, along with the catalytic converter and its monitoring system, is to maintain the right balance of these emissions.
 So, if your exhaust is faulty, there’s a good chance it’s having a negative effect on the environment.